Aliases for GP5 Gene

 GeneCards Summary for GP5 Gene

-GP5 (Glycoprotein V (Platelet)) is a Protein Coding gene.
-Diseases associated with GP5 include cervix uteri carcinoma in situ and gray platelet syndrome.
-Among its related pathways are Hemostasis and Platelet Aggregation Inhibitor Pathway, Pharmacodynamics.
+GP5 (Glycoprotein V Platelet) is a Protein Coding gene.
+Diseases associated with GP5 include ureter inverted papilloma and ureter urothelial papilloma.
+Among its related pathways are Platelet activation, signaling and aggregation and Formation of Fibrin Clot (Clotting Cascade).
 GO annotations related to this gene include collagen binding.
 An important paralog of this gene is LRRTM2.

 UniProtKB/Swiss-Prot for GP5 Gene

 The GPIb-V-IX complex functions as the vWF receptor and mediates vWF-dependent platelet adhesion to blood vessels.
 The adhesion of platelets to injured vascular surfaces in the arterial circulation is a critical initiating event in hemostasis.